Syamsul Arifin: Corruption

 Syamsul has been officially dismissed from his position as Governor of North Sumatra by President Susilo Bambang Yudhoyono.
 With the issuance of this Presidential Decree, the Deputy Governor of North Sumatra, Gatot Pujo Nugroho, who is currently appointed as Acting Governor (Plt) will soon be appointed as governor.
 The remaining time on duty is not that long, because in March 2013 the North Sumatra gubernatorial election will be held, and according to the mid-2013 schedule the elected governor will be inaugurated.

 Syamsul was found guilty in the Langkat Regency Regional Revenue and Expenditure Budget (APBD) corruption case which cost the state IDR 98.7 billion in the use of the 2000-2007 APBD.
 The Supreme Court sentenced him to six years in prison.

 Family

-Syamsul married Fatimah Habiebie on May 26, 1974 and was blessed with three children, including Beby Arbiana and Aisia Samira, and Farid Nugraha who has died.
-His younger brother is Syah Afandin who currently serves as Acting Regent of Langkat.
+Syamsul married Fatimah Habiebie on May 26, 1974 and had three children, including Beby Arbiana, Aisia Samira, and Farid Nugraha, who died.
+His younger brother is Syah Afandin, who currently serves as Acting Regent of Langkah.